 - Use the induction period for staff and pupils to inform them of the centre's policy on malpractice and plagiarism and the penalties for attempted and actual incidents of malpractice or plagiarism.
-This includes educating them on Good Academic Practice.
+This includes educating them on Good Academic Practice and the risks of artificial intelligence.
 The Exams Office will provide a presentation for staff to use. - Make information available to staff and pupils to prevent malpractice and plagiarism, which may include providing physical copies of regulatory information, placing information on the year group Teams account, or making information available on the website or in separate publications.
-Candidates will be asked to sign to acknowledge receipt of this information prior to any external exam. - Show candidates the appropriate formats to record cited texts and other materials or information sources. - Ask candidates to declare that their work is their own for all completed units on submission. - The work a candidate submits may be randomly screened for plagiarism to check the validity of these claims.
+Candidates will be asked to sign to acknowledge receipt of this information prior to any external exam. - Show candidates the appropriate formats to record cited texts and other materials or information sources. - Work with appropriate curriculum leads to embed the risks of artificial intelligence into the curriculum at both key stages to draw attention to the risks of using artificial intelligence in an assessment. - Ask candidates to declare that their work is their own (including confirmation that they have not used artificial intelligence to produce the work) for all completed units on submission.

-• Investigate where malpractice is suspected.
+- The work a candidate submits may be randomly screened for plagiarism to check the validity of these claims. - Investigate where malpractice is suspected.
 Such an investigation will be supported by the Head of Centre and all personnel linked to the allegation.